openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 .. note::

-    Formerly Delta-rNBR, Version 2.4
+    Formerly Delta-rNBR (Version 2.4)

-FCDM Tool
+FCDM tool
 ---------

 Overview
 ^^^^^^^^

-The FCDM tool supports the detection of forest canopy disturbance from remote sensing satellites, providing indications of forest degradation processes.
+The **FCDM** tool supports the detection of forest canopy disturbance from remote sensing satellites, providing indications of forest degradation processes.

 Reporting on forest degradation is required by many tropical countries participating in the programme, Reducing Emissions from Deforestation and Forest Degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries (REDD+).
-However, compared to deforestation, the mapping of forest degradation has proven to be technically much more challenging.
+However, compared to deforestation, the mapping of forest degradation has proven to be much more challenging technically.
 In particular, signs of a forest canopy disturbance is less prominent, as it does not result in a change of land cover.

 The FCDM tool has been developed at the Joint Research Centre (JRC) within the ReCaREDD Project.
 It uses a change detection approach based on the difference (delta) of the self-referenced "Normalized Burn Ratio" index (Delta-rNBR) (`Langner et al. [2018] <https://doi.org/10.3390/rs10040544>`__), in order to detect forest canopy change over defined periods at the pixel and sub-pixel level.
 The underlying Delta-rNBR index allows the detection of forest canopy disturbance within tropical (semi-)evergreen forest canopies ("forest remaining forest"), resulting from certain actions, such as tree removal, felling damages, logging trails, and leading.